moldach/project-directory/README.md

 * Scripts you've written/compiled binaries go into `bin`
 * All of the intermediary files generated, results/figures should go into analysis folder.
 You can then logically seperate subprojects (e.g. `sequencing-data-qc`, `alignment-results-qc`, `diff-exp-analysis`, etc.)

-Create dated directories using the command date `+%F` for ISO 8601.
-If you keep a digital notebook you can `Ctrl+F` to look for something see what date you did it and easily find that subdirectory.

-    mkdir results-$(date +%F)

-### The README file
+## The README file

 Place a `README` file in each directory explaining how code is organized (*e.g.* `data/README.txt` contains metadata about all data files in data directory).
 For each filename, I recommend to have  short description of what the file is for.
 Document your methods/workflow, definition of code and symbols used to deal with missing data, include URL's for references to publication or external data and document when you download data (database release number/version number/names, etc.) and if you used MySQL or UCSC Genome browser to download data.

 Update the `README` file as you work.
 As you create new files and folders, add their descriptions to the `README`.
 Include a list of variables, units of measurement of each variable, and information about how others should cite your analysis.

-### File naming
+## File naming

+* Avoid spaces: `2018 eda report.md` is not a good name but `2018_eda_report.md` is.
+* Avoid punctuation, periods and other special characters except for underscores and dashes.
+* Always use lower case: `Esophogael-Cancer_Report.md` is not a good name but `esophogael-cancer_report.md` is.
-Use leading zeros for correct ordering of files with `ls`.
-For example use `file-0021.txt` **NOT** `file21.txt`
+* Use leading zeros (left-pad) for correct ordering of files with `ls`: Use `file-021.txt` **NOT** `file21.txt`.

-Digitially document your work in R Markdown or Pandoc to render markdown to HTML

-    pandoc --from markdown --to html notebook.md > output.html
+    * The numbers are determined by how many files you will potentially have.
+So if you may not have more than 1000 files you can choose three digits.
+If not more than a hundred files choose two digits and so on.

+Create dated directories/files using the command date `+%F` for ISO 8601 (`yyyy-mm-dd`).
+If you keep a digital notebook you can `Ctrl+F` to look for something see what date you did it and easily find that subdirectory.

+    mkdir results-$(date +%F)

 ## RStudio